CrunchyData/crunchy-katacoda/basic-postgresql-for-dbas/pgbackrest/10-pg-setup.md

+`pg_basebackup` is included with PostgreSQL and is great for many filesystem backup scenarios.
+However, it can be lacking in many advanced features that enterprise backup solutions require; incrementals & differentials, retention management, parallelism, and more. pgBaseBackup is a third-party tool that aims to provide these advanced features and much more!

 pgBackrest is available in the PGDG Yum repositories.
 These have already been set up in this scenario, so it's just a matter of installing the package

 ```